Vadenimo/Hero-of-Law/README.md

 <h1>Hero of Law Source Code</h1>

+# Disclaimer
 This is the Hero of Law German localization fork.
+It's used to translate this Hack to the German language.
 To track the German localization, please open up this spreadsheet.

-German Translation Team:
+# German Translation Team:
 - Vadenimo
 - Luckyfini
 - Professional Gopnik